 2. This cultural influence seems to be independent of discourse-internal adaptations.
 It is “always there” a priori.

 3. Transcendental.
-Conflicts in intercultural communication are seen as cultural conflicts that arise independently of social, political etc. influences.
+Conflicts in intercultural communication are seen as cultural conflicts that arise independently of social, political, etc. influences.

 Similarly, in many studies of SA, conceptualizations of culture remain inherently monolithic, stable, and transcendental, as research into SA students’ achievement of intercultural sensitivity or competence is often based on a binary framework of sojourners’ home culture versus the respective host culture.
 Once this binary has been established it is almost impossible to escape what we would call an epistemological fallacy: Culture is seen as a set of influential factors, and individual students (or other people they encounter) are assumed to be bearers of their respective culture.
 Given the very set-up of foreign language study and SA experience in research into interculturality and SA, it is almost impossible not to equate language with culture and to get trapped in a common-sense notion of culture: If a student from the U.S. studies French, takes part in an SA program in France, and encounters other people and places etc., one can hardly escape the logic of binary thinking and cultural essentialism; namely, the assumption that this student will experience French culture and compare it to American culture.
-The implicit equation of culture, language, and probably nationality as well is at the same time based on a monolithic concept of culture as a given entity that influences people, thereby homogenizing them and comparing them to another (homogenized, monolithic, and stable) entity; the respective student’s own culture.
-Trapped between the us-and-them meaning-making (on the part of students, instructors, researchers, and others) is inadvertently limited by the strict binary logic of Self/Other.
+The implicit equation of culture, language, and probably nationality as well is at the same time based on a monolithic concept of culture as a pre-existing entity that influences people, thereby homogenizing them and comparing them to another (homogenized, monolithic, and stable) entity; the respective student’s own culture.
+Trapped between the us-and-them meaning-making (on the part of students, instructors, researchers, and others), the resulting view of culture is inadvertently limited by the strict binary logic of Self/Other.
 It results in what Friedman (2014, p.
 14) has identified as

 presumptuousness in thinking that there is some kind of a priori knowledge that we can acquire so as to truly understand how members of another group think and act in particular situations.
 Such an approach reflects a kind of rigid essentialism that labels groups of people in ways that confuse intercultural knowledge with stereotyping.